Description

 Native distribution | East Africa, Tropical Africa |

-Ecology | Slow-growing ; It is a pioneer species requiring light |
+Ecology | It is a slow growing species and it is a pioneer species requiring light. |

 Habitat | It is found at forest edges, in wooded grassland, woodland and thicket 850 – 1700m above sea level.
-It will not grow in tropical forest with a closed canopy |
+It will not grow in a tropical forest with a closed canopy. |

-Wood | The sapwood is soft but the heavy heartwood is hard and durable.
+Wood | The sapwood is soft, but the heavy heartwood is hard and durable.
 The brown timber makes good furniture.
 Density is around 600 kg/m3 for a moisture content of 12%.
 The wood is hard and is durable, termite resistant and the timber works easily.
-Application : firewood, charcoal, timber, poles, furniture, boat building, fodder, bee forage, ornamental |
+Application: firewood, charcoal, timber, poles, furniture, boat building, fodder, bee forage, ornamental |

-NTFPs | Roots and bark are use for medicine ; The leaves can be used to hasting the ripening of banana |
+NTFPs | Roots and bark are used for medicine and the leaves can be used to hasten the ripening of banana. |

-Services | Ideal for nitrogen fixation, shading thanks to the crown |
+Services | Ideal for shading thanks to the crown. |

-Other information | In Uganda the tree is used as a prop for food climbers like Dioscorea, passion fruit and Taeferia.
+Other information | In Uganda the tree is used as a prop for food climbers like yams and passion fruit.
 The Hima community makes beautiful milk jars from the wood. |